ian-ross/nordic-tools/doc/index.md

    really hurts you, and it's one of the biggest pain points I had with the SDK that Nordic recommends.

- - [Platforms](platforms.md): I picked a few different development environments and SDKs to test, based on what I'd already been using, a few things I'd seen that looked interesting, a couple of suggestions from Chris Gammell, and one total ringer (Rust).
+ - [Platforms](platforms): I picked a few different development environments and SDKs to test, based on what I'd already been using, a few things I'd seen that looked interesting, a couple of suggestions from Chris Gammell, and one total ringer to be dealt with at some future date (Rust: probably not practical for "normal" development yet, but I'm interested to see what you can do with it).

- - [Assessment criteria](criteria.md): This is more or less just a checklist of things to think about.
+ - [Assessment criteria](criteria): This is more or less just a checklist of things to think about.
 Is the platform easy to install?
 Are there examples?
 Is there documentation?
 Is it any good?
 Is it easy to build and flash the example code?
 How easy is